What is the PMP Code of Professional Conduct?

 The Hippocratic Oath is one of the oldest binding documents in history, dating back to the 4th century BC.
 It captures the essence of beliefs held sacred by doctors: treat the sick to the best of one’s ability, preserve patient privacy, teach the secrets of medicine to the next generation and “do no harm.”
 Nearly 100% of US medical schools administer some form of the oath today, and it is the primary code of conduct by which doctors regulate themselves in their professional lives.

 The Project Management Institute (PMI) has authored a similar code of conduct for project managers, called the PMP Code of Ethics and Professional Conduct.
-Granted, project managers do not deal in the realm of life and death as do physicians, but they still must make many judgment calls and decisions on a daily basis.
+Granted, resource planning and producing status reports is not in the realm of life and death as do physicians, but they still must make many judgment calls and decisions on a daily basis.
 Those decisions, often ethical or moral in nature, are what PMI’s Code of Ethics and Professional Conduct attempts to address.

 How is the PMP Code of Conduct Learned?